nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.2.3 Exploiting Cell Signaling to Inform Novel Therapeutics

 As a natural complement to learning about the role of Wnt/ß-Catenin signaling in disease and discovery of small molecules, an aim of my work was to gather pieces of pre-clinical evidence.
-This meant identifying opportunities where perturbation of Wnt signaling in stem and progenitor cells may inform the development of rational therapeutics.
+This meant identifying opportunities where perturbation of Wnt signaling in stem and progenitor cells may help to inform the development of rational therapeutics.

-The rescue or repurposing of drugs that have already passed through human safety studies has been widely discussed as a strategy that may succesfully speed up development of therapies.
+The rescue or repurposing of drugs that have already passed through human safety studies has been widely discussed as a strategy that may succesfully speed up development of therapies [@Huang 2011].
 Chapters 2 and 4 of this thesis present investigation of previously undocumented effects FDA approved compounds.